Ctoic/Algorithm-Visualizer-Using-pygame/README.md

 For a nice introduction to pygame, examine the line-by-line chimp tutorial, and the introduction for python programmers. buffer, and many other different backends... including an ASCII art backend!
 OpenGL is often broken on linux systems, and also on windows systems - which is why professional games use multiple backends.
 Multi core CPUs can be used easily.
 With dual core CPUs common, and 8 core CPUs cheaply available on desktop systems, making use of multi core CPUs allows you to do more in your game.
 Selected pygame functions release the dreaded python GIL, which is something you can do from C code.
 # About Project
 By using the pygame library we will visualize all the sorting algorithm.
 By looking at the graph how data is sorted we will analyze which sorting technique perform best under a specificc situatiion.
+Before writing the prgoram we will setup the Envirement for pygame and we will Install the pakages.
+The Gui will be provided by pygame.
+After installation we are good to run the python program to visualize sorting algorithms on the screen.
+1. Install Pygame
+2. Include library in the program
+3. Code for all the sorting Algorithm
+4. Run the above python file in any of your faviroite IDE and see the magic ;)
+5. You will see visualization of all sorting Algorithms
 ## Tools used

 1. Python